 (SW10382 AM A1)

 454.1.6.5.5.1 Filter capacities.
-The maximum filtration rate in gallons per minute per square foot of filter area shall be: 15 [20 if so approved using the procedure stated in Section 454.1.6.5.1 for high rate sand filters, 3 for rapid sand filters, 0.375 for pleated cartridge filters and 2 for Diatomaceous Earth (D.E.) or regenerative media type filters].
+The maximum filtration rate in gallons per minute per square foot of filter area shall be: 15 [or 20 if so approved using the procedure stated in Section 454.1.6.5.1] for high rate sand filters, 3 for rapid sand filters, 0.375 for pleated cartridge filters, and 2 [or 3 if so approved using the procedure stated in Section 454.1.6.5.1] for Diatomaceous Earth (D.E.) or regenerative media type filters.

 (SW10389 AM A1)

 454.1.6.5.9 Inlets.
 All inlets shall be adjustable with wall-type inlets being directionally adjustable and floor-type inlets having a means of flow adjustment.
 Floor inlets shall be designed and installed such that they do not protrude above the pool floor and all inlets shall be designed and installed so as not to constitute sharp edges or protrusions hazardous to pool bathers.
 Floor inlets for vinyl liner and fiberglass pools, shall be smooth with no sharp edges, and shall not extend more than 3/8 inch (9.5 mm) above the pool floor.
 Wall inlets shall be installed a minimum of 12 inches (305 mm) below the normal operating water level unless precluded by the pool depth or intended for a specific acceptable purpose.
+The spacing of inlets shall comply with one of the following:

 454.1.6.5.9.1.
-Pools 30 feet (9144 mm) in width or less, with wall inlets only shall have enough inlets such that the inlet spacing does not exceed 20 feet (6096 mm) based on the pool water perimeter.
+The pool is 30 feet (9144 mm) in width or lessand has wall inletssuch that the inlet spacing does not exceed 20 feet (6096 mm) along the entire pool water perimeter.

-2. 454.1.6.5.9.2Pools 30 feet (9144 mm) in width or less with floor inlets only shall have a number of inlets provided such that the spacing between adjacent inlets does not exceed 20 feet (6096 mm) and the spacing between inlets and adjacent walls does not exceed 10 feet (3048 mm).
+2. The pool has floor inlets such that the spacing between adjacent inlets does not exceed 20 feet (6096 mm) and the spacing between inlets and adjacent walls does not exceed 10 feet (3048 mm).

-.
-454.1.6.5.9.3A combination of wall and floor inlets may be used in pools 30 feet (9144 mm) in width or less only if the requirements of Section 454.1.6.5.9.1 or Section 454.1.6.5.9.2 are fully met.

-In each case, additional wall or floor inlets may be provided

-454.1.6.5.9.4Pools greater than 30 feet (9144 mm) in width shall have either floor inlets only, or a combination of floor inlets and wall inlets.
-Pools with floor inlets only shall have a number of floor inlets provided such that the spacing between adjacent inlets does not exceed 20 feet (6096 mm) and the spacing between inlets and an adjacent wall does not exceed 10 feet (3048 mm).

-454.1.6.5.9.5Pools greater than 30 feet (9144 mm) in width with a combination of wall and floor inlets shall have the number of wall inlets such that the maximum spacing between the wall inlets is 20 feet (6096 mm) and floor inlets are provided for the pool water area beyond a 15 feet (4572 mm) perpendicular distance from all walls.
-The number of floor inlets shall be such that the spacing between adjacent inlets does not exceed 20 feet (6096 mm) and the distance from a floor inlet and an adjacent wall does not exceed 25 feet (7620 mm).
-Floor inlets shall be designed and installed such that they do not protrude more than 5/8 inch (16 mm) above the pool floor and all inlets shall be designed and installed so as not to constitute sharp edges or protrusions hazardous to pool bathers.
+3. The pool has a combination of wall and floor inlets such thatthe spacing between adjacent inlets of the same type does not exceed 20 feet (6096 mm), the spacing between a floor inlet and an adjacent wall without inlets does not exceed 10 feet ( 3048 mm), and the spacing between a floor inlet and an adjacent wall with inlets does not exceed 25 ft (7620 mm).

+In each case, additional wall or floor inlets may be provided above and beyond these minimum requirements.

 (SW9930 AM)